CyayaGomi/aw-watcher-input-visualizer-gomicyaya/Readme.md

 Click 'Edit view', then 'Add visualization', then click the cogwheel and select 'Custom visualization'.
 This will open a popup asking for which visualization, here enter the word 'input' to make the watcher name 'aw-watcher-input' (I copied this bit directly from [aw-watcher-input](https://github.com/ActivityWatch/aw-watcher-input)).
 It will also tell you to 'enter the visualization title', which you can just enter anything you want, it won't make much difference.

+After you finish this step, a figure that looks like the one in the *Introduction* section should appear.
+If it doesn't, then recheck the steps mentioned above one by one for typos and other mistakes.
+If it still doesn't work you can raise an issue, but I can't guarantee I know how to solve it :(

 # Functions and Flaws
 First, flaws.
 The biggest flaw is that I don't know how to code js and html at all, so my codes were written by Gemini.
 Therefore I don't think I can provide any help if anything goes wrong, my apologies.

 `bundle.js` and `index.html` are the two files this custom visualization depends on. `bundle.js` was directly modified from the original version provided by [aw-watcher-input](https://github.com/ActivityWatch/aw-watcher-input) (up to Aug 23, 2025), and one line of code was added to overpass the aggregation and provide timestamped data. `index.html` was completely written by Gemini, although it may have referenced the respective file from [aw-watcher-utilization](https://github.com/Alwinator/aw-watcher-utilization).
 You are free to replace them with the original files, stored in `./visualization/dist/original`.